Authentic Lessons for 21st Century Learning

 Summary

-In this lesson, students will analyze ancient civilizations to understand how the environment impacts both human settlement and the characteristics of a civilization.
-Students will construct PERSIA graphic organizers of the civilization they live in and compare their civilizations with the ancient civilizations they have analyzed.
+In this lesson, students analyze ancient river civilizations to understand how the environment impacts both human settlement and the characteristics of a civilization.
+Then, students connect the characteristics of civilization to the one they live in.
 This is a multimodality lesson, which means it includes face-to-face, online, and hybrid versions of the lesson.
-The attachments also include a downloadable Common Cartridge file, which can be imported into a Learning Management System (LMS) such as Canvas or eKadence.
+The attachments include a downloadable Common Cartridge file, which can be imported into a learning management system (LMS) such as Canvas.
 The cartridge includes interactive student activities and teacher's notes.

 Essential Question(s)